adikesava9706/one-to-one-chat-spring-boot-web-socket/README.md

 # Project Name

-One On One Chat application | Spring boot & WebSocket | By Alibou
+One On One Chat application | Spring boot & WebSocket | By koduru adi kesava reddy

 ## Overview